Description

 “Owl Eyes” is an 8 X 10 inch acrylic mono-color painting on a canvas board.
 This again is one of many paintings that I do to fill in between major projects.
 If you have a “Gallery Wall” in your home, this would be a great addition to it.

-This is “Mourning Doves”.
-It’s an original acrylic painting on an 8 X 10 gallery-wrapped canvas and can be hung without a frame.
-It isdesigned to fit any standard 8 X 10 frame.
-If you have a “Gallery Wall” in your home, this would be a great addition to it.
+This is “Ruby Throats”.
+It’s an original acrylic painting on an 8 X 10 canvas panel, and is designed to fit any standard 8 X 10 frame.
+If you have a “Gallery Wall” in your home, this would be a great addition to it

 “The Chase”